Inna Vernikov: New York City Council

 In August 2022, Vernikov withdrew her $5,000 donation to the Museum of Jewish Heritage for allegedly banning Florida governor Ron DeSantis from their events, though the museum denied banning anyone.
-In December 2022, Vernikov called for the national Republican Party leadership to condemn Trump for hosting Kanye West and White Supremacist Nick Fuentes at his residence, where West supposedly made repeated antisemitic views.
+In December 2022, Vernikov called for the national Republican Party leadership to condemn Trump for hosting Kanye West and White supremacist Nick Fuentes at his residence, where West allegedly repeated his antisemitic views.

 In March 2023, The New York Daily News published a report revealing that Vernikov sent an email blast, using her official government email account, to constituents soliciting business for $300 martial arts classes offered by Legion Self Defense; her email also included a link for her constituents to sign up.
-Vernikov was the Chair of the executive board of Legion Self Defense, and her biography on the City Council website lists her as “Chair at Legion Self Defense.
+Vernikov was the Chair of the executive board of Legion Self Defense, and her biography on the City Council website lists her as "Chair at Legion Self Defense".
 The New York City Charter prohibits the use of public resources for financial gain.
 Vernikov said that her role is not paid, but New York City ethics rules also prohibit officials from using city resources for non-city purposes.
-Professor Richard Briffault, a former Chairperson of the New York City Conflicts of Interest Board, said Vernikov likely violated the government's ethics law, stating: "That’s a clear violation of conflict rules."
+Professor Richard Briffault, a former Chairperson of the New York City Conflicts of Interest Board, said Vernikov likely violated the government's ethics law, stating: "That's a clear violation of conflict rules."

 On October 13, 2023, Vernikov was arrested on charges of criminal possession of a firearm after bringing a gun to a pro-Palestinian rally on Brooklyn College's campus.
-Vernikov had accused the protestors of supporting Hamas following the start of the Gaza war, and claimed the rallies would make CUNY campuses unsafe for Jewish students.
+Vernikov had accused the protestors of supporting Hamas following the start of the Gaza war, and said the rallies would make CUNY campuses unsafe for Jewish students.
 The charges were later dropped by the Brooklyn District Attorney over a lack of proof that the gun was operable, citing a lab report that the gun was unloaded and missing its recoil spring assembly.

-In 2025, amid a New York City housing shortage, Vernikov pressured a developer who was applying for a rezoning on Coney Island Avenue for an apartment building to cut down on the number of affordable housing units by half and increase parking spots so that there would be more parking spots for the building than housing units.
-Initially intended to have 60 housing units and 33 parking spots, Vernikov pressured the developer to build 27 housing units and 35 parking spots.
-Vernikov argued that the area in question, which is near transit options (including the Neck Road Q train station, the Avenue U station on the F train, and the B68 bus), needed more parking spots.
+In 2025, amid the New York City housing shortage, Vernikov pressured a developer who was applying for a rezoning on Coney Island Avenue for an apartment building to cut down on the number of affordable housing units by half and increase parking spots so that there would be more parking spots for the building than housing units.
+Initially intended to have 60 housing units and 24 parking spots, Vernikov pressured the developer to downsize to 27 housing units and 35 parking spots.
+Vernikov argued that the area in question, which is near transit options (including the Neck Road Q train station, the Avenue U station on the F train, and the B68 bus), needed parking spots more than housing.